jjtech-digital/commercetool-seo-app/README.md

    * Publish for private use: To publish the Connector for use in your own Projects, click Publish for private use.
 After the Connector status appears as Published, the Connector can be installed.

  > If the Connector status appears as Publish failed, you can view more information on the Publish Report tab of the Connector.

+## Install an Organization Connector
+You must create and publish an Organization Connector before it can be installed.

+1. From the Connect marketplace, click Manage connectors.

+2. On the Organization connectors tab, select the Connector to install.

+3. If the Connector was published for testing purposes, click Deploy on Preview.
+If the Connector was published for private use, click Deploy on Production.

+4. Select the Region in which you want to install the Connector.

+5. When deploying on production: Choose to install the Connector for all Projects, or for specific Projects within your Organization, and click Next.

+6. Enter the values for all fields for each application within the Connector.
+> If you selected multiple Projects, you must repeat this process for each Project.

+7. Click Install.
+The Manage connectors page appears, which displays the installation status.